-I was behind the first press article warning against Cambridge Analytica, research warning against the privacy risks that they have exploited, and research examining the efficiency of the methods they used.
-You can learn more about the Cambridge Analytica scandal in Steven Levy's book Facebook: The Inside Story." and Sander van der Linden's article, "Weapons of Mass Persuasion."
+I was behind the first press article warning against Cambridge Analytica.
+My research exposed the privacy risks that they exploited and assessed the effectiveness of their methods.
+You can learn more about my role in this saga in Steven Levy's insightful book "Facebook: The Inside Story." and Sander van der Linden's article, "Weapons of Mass Persuasion."

 I donate at least 10% of my income to effective charities.
 Perhaps I could inspire you to do the same!

 If you would like to know more about my views on issues ranging from personality to AI, listen to this podcast.